OracleLinuxWorld/vagrantKafkaElastic/README.md

 # vagrantKafkaElastic

+Vagrant box with:

+* Oracle Linux 7 (latest)
-Single node Confluent Kafka 5.x and Elasticsearch 6.x for development purposes
+* Confluent Kafka 5.x
+* Elasticsearch 6.x

+This box will serve as a single-node development VM with all components installed and configured.